 The City Code of Ethics details the responsibilities of a three-member Board of Ethics.
-The Board is made up of individuals who are residents of the city but here appointed of yet except or non-exempt, or city employees.
-Board members are appointed by the City Commission to staggered terms and do not receive compension.
+The Board aris made up of individuals who are residents of the city but of "elected difficials of there using Lither appointed city dificials whether exempt or non-exempt, or city employees".
+Board members are appointed by the City Commission to staggered terms and do not receive compensation.
+The responsibilities of the Board are to:

-- Evaluate all aspects of the City Code of Ethics to ensure the public and all public servants have a reasonable opportunity and are encouraged to participate; - Develop a plan to educate public servants about their rights, duties and responsibilities; - Submit an annual report of summary decisions, opinions and recommended actions regarding ethical practices or policies; - Arrange for an annual workshop or training program for all board members; and Conduct beginning as posted. - Conduct hearings as needed.

-The December of the conduct hearings as needed. - The Board does not have authority to reverse or modify a prior action of the Mayor, governing body or an officer or employee of the City but may refer a matter to the City Attorney for review and consideration for appropriate action.
-The Board was created to ensure the public and all public servants have a reasonable opportunity and are encouraged to participate in any process for regularly evaluating the City Code of Cities.
+- Evaluate all aspects of the City Code of Ethics to ensure the public and all public servants have a reasonable opportunity and are encouraged to participate; - Develop a plan to educate public servants about their rights, duties and responsibilities; Submit an annual report of summary decisions, opinions and recommended actions regarding ethical practices or policies; - · Arrange for an annual workshop or training program for all board members; and - Conduct hearings as needed. - The Board does not have authority to reverse or modify a prior action of the Mayor, governing body or an officer or employee of the City but may refer a matter to the City Attorney for view and consideration for appropriate action.
+The Board was created to ensure the public and all public servants have a reasonable opportunity and are encouraged to participate in a my process for regularly evaluating the City Code of Ethics.